cicada-lang/xvm/README.md

 # XVM

-XVM is a extensible virtual machine with tagged-values, written in C and extensible by C.
+XVM is a 64-bit virtual machine with tagged value.

 ## Usage